 The phone comes with an app drawer out of the box.
-Also, the first thing we noticed in our Realme 3 review was the two navigation buttons — home button and back button.
+Also, the first thing we noticed in our Realme 3 was the two navigation buttons — the home and the back button.
 Thankfully, you can change the navigation bar in the settings menu.
 There is also a variety of gesture options to navigate- giving every type of user an option.

-In giving the UI a new look, sadly the company has excluded some of the major features of Android Pie, like the Digital wellbeing which monitors your time of smartphone usage and is really a cool feature to use.
+In giving the UI a new look, sadly, the company has excluded some of the significant features of Android Pie, like the Digital wellbeing, which monitors your time of smartphone usage and is a cool feature to use.

-Though the company has fixed a lot of things like simplifying the settings menu into categories and separating them with a line, there are certain aspects that still look clumsy, like the huge toggle keys in the notification shade.
+Though the company has fixed a lot of things like simplifying the settings menu into categories and separating them with a line, certain aspects still look clumsy, like the huge toggle keys in the notification shade.

-The device also has a “Realme Game Space feature” that boosts the gaming performance of the phone and enables game optimization with add ons like do-not-disturb mode and brightness lock. but annoyingly, as the Realme 3 review went on, whenever I started any game, every time I encountered the “Game Space” prompt which was pretty agitating.
+The device also has a “Realme Game Space feature” that boosts the gaming performance of the phone and enables game optimization with add ons like do-not-disturb mode and brightness lock but annoyingly, as the test went on, whenever I started any game, every time I encountered the “Game Space” prompt which was pretty irritating.

-All in all, the Color OS 6 is a heavily customized skin that is definitely not going to please everyone but if you are coming from any Chinese phone like Huawei or Vivo, you might find it fit your taste.
+All in all, Color OS 6 is a heavily customized skin that is not going to please everyone, but if you are coming from any Chinese phone like Huawei or Vivo, you might find it fit your taste.

 Performance and Battery

 Powering the Realme 3 is the MediaTek Helio P60 octa-core chipset that is coupled with a 4GB RAM along with 64GB internal storage.
-The device can look pretty good on paper but sadly enough our Realme 3 review showed that the impressive specs don’t translate to a fast and flawless performance in real life.
+The device can look pretty good on paper, but sadly enough, our Realme 3 showed that the impressive specs don’t translate to a fast and flawless performance in real life.

-Though the P60 chipset is a bit older one it still has a lot of juice left and can pretty much accomplish any lightweight task easily.
+Though the P60 chipset is a bit older, it still has a lot of juice left and can pretty much accomplish any lightweight task easily.

-Our real-life Realme 3 review showed that the same cannot be said for heavy usage.
-The device doesn’t cut it when it comes to power intensive use.
-The real world performance is quite underwhelming.
+Our real-life tests showed that the same could not be said for heavy usage.
+The device doesn’t cut it when it comes to power-intensive use.
+The real-world performance is quite underwhelming.
 Lagging and stuttering can be observed in many portions of the SystemUI.

-As long as you are playing a single heavy game like the Real Racing 3, PUBG or Deer Hunter, you can enjoy that as long as it lasts, but when you try and open other apps in the background or switch to other apps while playing the game, the screen just gets stuck and you have to wait for it to come to normal so you can proceed on.
+If you are playing a single heavy game like the Real Racing 3, PUBG or Deer Hunter, you can enjoy that as long as it lasts.
+Still, when you try and open other apps in the background or switch to other apps while playing the game, the screen gets stuck, and you have to wait for it to come to normal, so you can proceed on.

-Another super irritating thing during our Realme 3 review was that whenever I pressed the home button while playing a heavy game and 7,8 apps were opened in the background, the screen went black and even after 5 to 10 mins it did not go back to normal.
+Another super irritating thing I noticed was that whenever I pressed the home button while playing a heavy game and 7,8 apps were opened in the background, the screen went black, and even after 5 to 10 mins it did not go back to normal.

 For most of the part, this laggy and annoying performance is not because of the hardware, as helio P60 is known to be an efficient chipset.
-It rather comes from the poor software optimization of the phone.
-Other than the above-mentioned scenarios, the performance is manageable but undoubtedly far from being amazing.
+It instead comes from the poor software optimization of the phone.
+Other than the scenarios mentioned above, the performance is manageable but undoubtedly far from being amazing.

-As for the sound quality, the single bottom firing speaker can get pretty loud, but the sound may be too shrilling for some.
-The speaker is positioned at the bottom so you’ll definitely happen to cover that during your gaming sessions.
+As for the sound quality, the single bottom-firing speaker can get pretty loud, but the sound may be too shrilling for some.
+The speaker is positioned at the bottom, so you’ll happen to cover that during your gaming sessions.

-Powered by a 4,230 mAh cell, the battery performance on the handset is literally amazing in real life.
-In one hour of light and moderate usage, the device only consumed 12% of battery and while we were expecting the phone to drain the battery quickly in heavy usage, it ate up only 16% of battery in heavy usage.
+Powered by a 4,230 mAh cell, the battery performance on the handset is amazing in real life.
+In one hour of light and moderate usage, the device only consumed 12% of battery,.
+While we were expecting the phone to drain the battery quickly in heavy usage, it ate up only 16% of the battery in heavy usage.

-This means that you can eke out 1 full day of heavy usage from the device which is pretty great.
+This means that you can eke out one full day of heavy usage from the device, which is pretty great.
 The battery part is actually where the 720p screen helped a lot and did not drain as much battery.

-After the disappointment in performance, we looked towards the camera part in our Realme 3 review to gain solace but in vain.
-The camera on the device is also average and though takes good pictures too, it is very inconsistent.
+After the disappointment in performance, we looked towards the camera part to gain solace but in vain.
+The camera on the device is also average, and though it takes good pictures too, it is very inconsistent.

 The quality of photos taken with the primary camera was a bit of a hit or miss when shooting landscapes.
-Some shots had very good detail, and sometimes the device struggled with capturing a good picture, and the output was washed out colors.
+Some shots had excellent detail, and sometimes the device struggled with capturing a good picture, and the output was washed out colors.

-HDR is present but colors can look a bit oversaturated.
-Realme 3 also has a chroma boost option which enhances the saturation of the pictures.
-It clearly adds unwanted contrast, sharpens the image to unwanted point and uses excessive saturation.
+HDR is present, but colors can look a bit oversaturated.
+Realme 3 also has a chroma boost option, which enhances the saturation of the pictures.
+It adds unwanted contrast, sharpens the image to an undesirable point, and uses excessive saturation.

 As we earlier mentioned that the HDR is inconsistent, it can sometimes overexpose a picture, which results in tipping the balance between saturation and details, losing both in the wake.

 The front 13-megapixel sensor captured detailed selfies under good light but struggled under low light.
-It’s also ladened with AI beautification which lets you do things such as smoothen your skin, slim your cheekbones, etc. However, the edge detection in selfie camera wasn’t good either.
+It’s also ladened with AI beautification, which lets you do things such as smoothen your skin, slim your cheekbones, etc. However, the edge detection in the selfie camera wasn’t good either.

 The colors also came very bland and washed out.
-All in all, the camera in Realme 3 is neither extremely horrible nor is it quite satisfying.
+All in all, the camera in Realme 3 is neither extremely horrible, nor is it quite satisfying.
 It just leaves you hanging, wanting for more.
-So, if you want a device to take immaculate pictures every time you take it out of your pocket, trust me you want to pass on this one.
+So, if you want a device to take immaculate pictures every time you take it out of your pocket, trust me, you want to pass on this one.

 Realme 3 has both its strengths and weaknesses.
-The strengths of the phone include a handy design, a great battery life, a feature-rich camera experience, and good gaming capabilities.
+The strengths of the phone include a handy design, a great battery life, a feature-rich camera experience, and excellent gaming capabilities.

-The multitasking performance isn’t at par with other devices which is, in fact, the result of a poorly optimized software which badly requires a lot of polishing.
+The multitasking performance isn’t on par with other devices, which is, in fact, the result of poorly optimized software, which badly requires a lot of polishing.
 The abundance of camera features also does not mean that the camera is out of this world.
 When talking strictly about the camera, it’s just an average device.